One Killed, Two Injured By 12-year-old Finnish School Shooter - UrduPoint

 Police had earlier said that both the suspect and the injured were 12 years old.
 They have opened an investigation into murder and attempted murder.

+"The police are investigating, among other things, the motive for the act and the reasons for the incident," Detective Chief Inspector Marko Sarkka, who is leading the investigation, said in a statement, adding more information would be shared on Wednesday.

+Police also said a technical investigation of the crime scene had begun at the school, which would continue on Wednesday.

-The child who was killed died at the scene, and the suspect had already left the school by the time police arrived.
+The child who was killed died at the scene, and the suspect had already fled the school by the time police arrived.

 - 'Gunshots' -